KazukiNakamae/temp/README.md

 -i (the prefix of MaChIAto Classifier output) \
 -o (output directory) \
 -sc (scaffold sequence of sgRNA) \
--ul (unmodified label) \
+-ul (untreated label) \
 -ol (knock-out label) \
 -t (calculation target) \
 --ignore_list (list of samples ignored);
 ```

-*If you do not enter "-ul (unmodified label)", the process can work.
+*If you do not enter "-ul (untreated label)", the process can work.
 However, some filtering process will be skipped.

 ### Example of the command